home-assistant/home-assistant.io/source/_components/opencv.markdown

 ### {% linkable_title Camera %}

-If you would like to see what your Home-Assistant is seeing, simply add the `add_camera: True` configuration line as seen above..
+If you would like to see what your Home-Assistant is seeing, simply adding the `add_camera: True` configuration line as seen above is not enough, you will need to copy [camera/opencv.py](https://gist.github.com/Teagan42/4e64b4f97680d468d7c06a4e985b3aac0) to your configuration directory: `.homeassistant/custom_components/camera/opencv.py`

 A new camera entity will be added to your Home-Assistant that will highlight the areas it has detected as a match.